 With a background in journalism, I soon found myself drawn toward the education space.
 I began my journey by exploring how media can be integrated into learning programs for children.
 This led me to nature education, and for the past three years, I have been actively working with children and schools to raise awareness about our ocean with a focus on waste management and sustainability.
 I am currently completing my Master's in Environment Studies (Conservation Practices) from Ashoka Trust for Research in Ecology and Environment - ATREE.
 As a part of my Master's internship requirement, I joined Nature Classrooms as an intern where for the past six months I have been researching the integration of Social-Emotional Learning (SEL) with nature learning, to address teacher's emotional well-being through nature connections.
 I am delighted to be joining Nature Classrooms as a Project Manager, where I hope to continue contributing to the goals and initiatives of the program to make nature learning a meaningful and integral part of classrooms.

-After completing her Masters in Wildlife Conservation Action from BVIEER Pune, Tanaya joined us as a Project Assistant (External Consultant) from September.
-During her Masters thesis, she developed an interest in learning about human-nature interactions and people's perceptions towards local biodiversity, especially in urban areas.
-While working with Nature Classrooms, she is eager to explore this interest further.
-Her work involves assessing nature literacy among students and their perceptions towards nature.
-Along with this study which will be contributing to our earlier research work, Tanaya is also working on designing a module and creating visual aids for us.
-Additionally, she is also actively involved in supporting and engaging in various workshops, outreach initiatives, resource creation and other ongoing activities at Nature Classrooms.
+After completing my Masters in Wildlife Conservation Action from BVIEER Pune, I joined Nature Classrooms as a Project Assistant (External Consultant) from September.
+During my Masters thesis, I developed an interest in learning about human-nature interactions and people's perceptions towards local biodiversity, especially in urban areas.
+While working with Nature Classrooms, I am eager to explore this interest further.
+My work involves assessing nature literacy among students and their perceptions towards nature.
+Along with this study which will be contributing to the earlier research work, I will also be working on designing a module and creating visual aids for us.
+Additionally, I am also actively involved in supporting and engaging in various workshops, outreach initiatives, resource creation and other ongoing activities at Nature Classrooms.

 Tanaya Rele